rdtechie/thebigisesteroidsguide/manuscript/chapter1.md

 * If you want to install ISESteroids for all users, remove the parameter -Scope CurrentUser.
 You will now need Administrator privileges to install.
 * If you have installed ISESteroids manually before, Install-Module emits an error, asking to add the parameter -Force.
 Only then can a manually installed module be overwritten.

-If you can’t use PowerShellGet, or are offline, you can download the latest version of ISESteroids as ZIP file:
+If you can't use PowerShellGet, or are offline, you can download the latest version of ISESteroids as ZIP file:

 ISESteroids ships with a number of freeware tools including Microsofts psexec.exe.
 This tool is used by ISESteroids to offer you the ability to run PowerShell scripts in System context, for example, to simulate scripts in the context of scheduled tasks.
 Some antivirus engines do not allow you to download this tool.
 If you are affected by this limitation, you can download a package that does not include psexec: